gnu-mirror-unofficial/mediagoblin/docs/source/siteadmin/relnotes.rst

 **Upgrading:**

-For detailed instructions on installing or upgrading, see ":doc:`deploying`" and ":doc:`upgrading`".
+For detailed instructions on installing or upgrading, see ":doc:`upgrading`" and ":doc:`deploying`".

 If you have any problems, please drop in to the `#mediagoblin IRC chat
 <https://web.libera.chat/#mediagoblin>`_, report an issue on our `issue